Eldenwyre/probable-lamp/README.md

 ![Home](screenshots/DiscussionForm-Home.png)
 ##### Sign Up
 Text box fields worth investigating for an exploit, in addition potential file upload point.
 May potentially be a way to upload a payload if it is functional and depending on restrictions.

+The Image upload file gave no notice of errors when images, text, nor php files.
+The files found in /src/test-uploads are the files that were uploaded.
+> Uploaded Files:
+> 58fc1d72bfbfb_ProperIconForDiscord.png
+> download (1).jpeg
+> download.jpeg
+> e.php

 ![Sign Up](screenshots/DiscussionForm-Register.png)
 ##### About
 Not much useful here other than some potential information on the structure.
 ![About](screenshots/DiscussionForm-About.png)
 ##### Forum
+Nothing of use here without an account it seems.
 ![Forum](screenshots/DiscussionForm-Forum.png)
 ##### Contact
 Nothing of major note here.
 Link sends to free source code website rather than google.com.